JasonMGross/JasonMGross.github.io/README.md

 ## Capstone Artifacts

 &emsp; This entire project is published in a GitHub repository.
-The entire VB.NET solution for WeightLossTracker, the narrative describing how it was made, and WeightLossTrackerDBCreationScript.sql discussed herein can be found and downloaded here:
+The VB.NET solution for WeightLossTracker, the narrative describing how it was made, and WeightLossTrackerDBCreationScript.sql discussed herein can be found and downloaded here:

 [Capstone Repository](https://github.com/JasonMGross/JasonMGross.github.io/)